bharatpatel7/Spellbound.js/README.md

 ## 📦 Installation

-Install the library using your favorite package manager:
+Install the library using your favorite package manager!

 ```bash
 npm install spellbound.js